-Meta & Bain: The Evolution of Digital Adoption by Consumers in Southeast Asia
+Meta & Bain: The Evolution of Digital Adoption by Southeast Asian Consumers

 Digital habits in Southeast Asia have shifted even more dramatically since the end of the pandemic.
 A year or two ago, the emergence of COVID-19 encouraged more home-centric lives and sped up the transition from offline to online, but today's digital consumer marketplace exists in quite different circumstances.
 Inflationary pressures, geopolitical tensions, and other global macroeconomic obstacles threaten the region's recovery as we emerge from the pandemic period.